ninkibah/MetaStuff/README.md

 T& SomeClass::getSomeMember() { return someMember; }
 ```

 Getters and setters are always called (if they're present) in Member::get/Member::set functions, otherwise the pointer to member is used.
-The same applies to non-const getter in Member::getRef
+The same applies to non-const getter in Member::getRef.

 You can make Meta class a friend to your registered class to be able to add private members to getMembers function specialization.